Lucknow Metro Crosses 10-Lakh Mark, Realty Along The Line Becomes Promising

-The UP government has allocated Rs 233 crore for Lucknow Metro as the last installment from state government’s coffer under equity.
-It has already paid over Rs 1,000 crore to the project in the past two years.
+The UP government had allocated Rs 233 crore for Lucknow Metro as the last installment from state government’s coffer under equity.
+It had already paid over Rs 1,000 crore to the project in the past two years.
 Previously, the Ministry of Urban Development (UD) had sanctioned Rs 250 crore for the Lucknow Metro Rail project.
 This added assistance too followed a previous grant of Rs 300 crore in 2016.
 Besides, Union Home Minister Rajnath Singh had discussed the progress of the metro with Union Urban Development Minister M Venkaiah Naidu.
-All of this goes in to say that Lucknow metro may see a speedy progress, benefitting localities along its way as well as giving a much-awaited boost to transport infrastructure in the city.
-As of now, the priority section is ready for commercial run.
+All of this goes in to say that Lucknow metro thus saw a speedy progress, benefitting localities along its way as well as giving a much-awaited boost to transport infrastructure in the city.

-As per sources, the 23-km Lucknow Metro is estimated to cost Rs 6,928 crore.
-Of this, the central government will provide Rs 1,003 crore as its share of equity, Rs 297 crore as Sub-ordinate Debt and Rs 3,500 crore as loan assistance.
-Uttar Pradesh has to mobilise the remaining Rs 2,128 crore as its share of equity and other means.
+As per sources, the 23-km Lucknow Metro was built at an estimated cost of Rs 6,928 crore.
+Of this, the central government provided Rs 1,003 crore as its share of equity, Rs 297 crore as Sub-ordinate Debt and Rs 3,500 crore as loan assistance.
+Uttar Pradesh had to mobilise the remaining Rs 2,128 crore as its share of equity and other means.
 The central government entered into a loan agreement with the European Investment Bank in March this year for providing a loan of Rs 3,500 crore to the project.

 What stood as a concept in 2008 saw work in progress by September, 2014.
 By December 1, 2016, Chief Minister Akhilesh Yadav and SP supremo Mulayam Singh had flagged the metro at Transport Nagar Depot on an 8.5-km trial run till Charbagh station.
 This was phase 1A of the metro, to be operational by March 2017.
 By October, 2016, work on the Phase 1B commenced at Faizabad Road followed by the bhoomi poojan.